Different Types of Scleroderma and How to Treat

 1. Localized Scleroderma

 It mainly affects the skin.
-It is of two types:
+It can be discovered by scleroderma skin pinch test.
+Here are its two types:

 Morphea: The morphea form is a common instance of localized scleroderma in which the skin develops oval-shaped, hard plaques without stiffening interior tissue (sclerosis).
 They begin as purple or red and subsequently have a whitish center.
 This kind can occasionally harm blood vessels or internal organs.
 We call this generalized morphea.